Keeping up with nearly 60 years of Freddie Jones’ supporting roles…

 Returning to two favourite British 1970s films and much more from the late British character actor, Freddie Jones.

-Just as the world was reeling over the loss of actor Rip Torn, another well known face was reported to have passed away.
-As in a double blow to the world of entertainment, Freddie Jones, a famous British character actor had also sadly died the same day.
+Just as the world was reeling over the loss of actor Rip Torn, another well-known face was reported to have passed away.
+As in a double blow to the world of entertainment, Freddie Jones, a famous British character actor also sadly died the same day.
 Jones had his feature film debut in 1967 and he had worked up until last year.
-With Jones then aged 90, a regular in the British soap, Emmerdale (2005-2018) as Sandy Thomas.
+Jones then aged 90, was a regular in the British soap, Emmerdale (2005-2018) as Sandy Thomas.

 More surprisingly, he’d starred in this soap role for 13 years and had only recently turned down an extension to his contract with this British TV Series.
-However during his many, many years (and more) of telly and film, Jones worked with everyone from David Niven to Ringo Starr and Glenda Jackson to Shirley Knight.
+However, during his many, many years (and more) of telly and film, Jones worked with everyone from David Niven to Ringo Starr and Judy Matheson to Shirley Knight.
 Jones had also popped up as a guest star in many British TV favourite series.

 Piss-poor part, but I’ll do it because I’m in love with Judi Dench.

 More recently my Darlin Husband and I spotted him in an all-star cast including Olivia De Havilland, Lesley Anne Down and Bill Bixby.
 This, as he starred as a bumbling police constable in the Agatha Christie whodunnit, Murder is Easy (1982).
 Other roles from the eighties, my ultra observant (and often more character actor aware) Darlin Husband remembered him in included Krull (1983) and Dune (1984).

 Jones appeared later as a guest star in many British series including Midsomer Murders (2004).
 He also starred as a number of characters in Heartbeat (1993-2009) and Casualty (2004).
 However, after checking out his filmography, these are my two favourite films from this actor…